-“You mean you saw past Fred to see Jake?
+“You mean you stopped staring at Fred's bum long enough to look at Jake?
 I find that hard to believe,” I said, raising my eyebrows.
 It was Sophie’s turn to blush.
 She had liked Fred since sixth year but refused to do anything about it.

 “Whatever,” Callie said with a sigh, tapping out of the conversation.
 She opened her magazine again and ignored us.
 I think I frustrated her with my lack of interest in the opposite sex.
-There was just so much that I had to do all the time, and if I got the Head Girl position that I’d been wanting since I was five, then I definitely wouldn’t have time for anything this year.
+There was just so much on my plate all the time, and if I got the Head Girl position that I’d been wanting since I was five, then I definitely wouldn’t have time for anything, especially boys, this year.

 “Okay, done!”
 Sophie suddenly exclaimed, putting the lid on the pink nail polish bottle.